 Delivering food as medicine in aged care

 Residents are with us during times of vulnerability.
-Times when their bodies need—crave—the healing power of nutritious food.
-But is nutritious food the most convenient?
+Times when their bodies require the healing power of nutritious food.
+However, is nutritious food the most convenient?
 Is making something freshly prepared from scratch the most convenient method?

-How about when feeding thousands of people every day?
-How about making sure those people receive, consume, and thrive from that meal?
+How about when feeding thousands of residents every day?
+How about making sure they receive, consume, and thrive from that meal?
 The answers are of course, no, it is not the easiest nor most convenient choice.

 Technology to deliver fresh to order

-With CBORD systems and technology, aged care facilities can maximize the interaction between hospitality staff and residents with personalised care.
+With CBORD systems and technology, aged care facilities can maximise the interaction between hospitality staff and residents to deliver personalised care.

 This is what CBORD delivers.
 Systems, technology, engaged residents.
-We achieve this for leading Australian hospitals every day and with a number of forward-thinking residential care providers too.
-In light of the Royal Commission’s findings on malnutrition this is the time for you to ensure your residents enjoy their meals and stay healthy too.
+We achieve this for leading Australian hospitals and forward-thinking residential care providers every day.
+In light of the Royal Commission’s findings on malnutrition this is the time for you to ensure your residents enjoy their meals and mealtime experience.